MicrosoftDocs/quantum-docs/articles/concepts-error-correction.md

 ### Sending the qubits

 You send all three qubits down the channel.
-Assuming the channel can only produce one bit flip error, the received qubits are in one of the following states:
+Assuming the channel can only produce one-bit flip errors, the received qubits are in one of the following states:

 |State | Error |
 |---|---|